 If you’re looking for tips on how to save money on a low income, you’re in the right place!

 We understand that the thought of getting out of debt and saving money seems much easier if you have a fabulous paycheck.
-But, saving money has more to do with how you money your money rather than the amount you earn.
+But, saving money has more to do with how you manage your money rather than the amount you earn.

 So, first off, let me encourage you.
 Regardless of how you feel or what you’ve been told, you can almost always find ways to save money.
 The question then really comes down to this: “Are you willing to make it happen?”
 That will involve giving up some of the things you like and want NOW so that you can create the financial margin that you need to succeed long-term.

 Are you one of those, “Just tell me what I need to do” people?
 I hear you!
-We’ve put together some of our favorite, tried and tested money saving tips to help you effectively save money on a low income.
+We’ve put together some of our favorite, tried and tested money-saving tips to help you effectively save money on a low income.
 So let’s get to it!

 How to Save Money on a Low Income